iamcxnoguigan/BasicAlgorithmTemplate/GraphSearch/Welcome file.md

 # DFS + BFS + Serach

 This doc will describe about the basic template of DFS and BFS and how to construct it.
-We are going to use C++ not java, for learnin
+We are going to use C++ not java, for learning.
+C++ is more

 # 文件